dimitri/pgloader/README.md

 is done first, then the main program entry point is called again with the new coded loaded in.

+Please note that the *binary* file (`/usr/bin/pgloader` or `./build/bin/pgloader`) is not modified in-place, so that if you want to run the same upgraded code again you will have to use the `--self-upgrade` command again.
+It might warrant for an option rename before `3.1.0` stable release.

 ## The pgloader.lisp script

 Now you can use the `#!` script or build a self-contained binary executable